vishnuvijayan77/hte/README.txt

   * Usage
   * Maintainers

 INTRODUCTION
 ------------

   Export and download taxonomy vocabularies as CSV files

-    * Download the entire vocabulary hierarchcally.
+    * Download the entire vocabulary hierarchically.
     * Download the vocabulary upto the desired term depth.
-    * This module exports only upto third level of the vocabulary tree.
+    * This module exports only upto fourth level of the vocabulary tree.

 REQUIREMENTS
 ------------